Life Insurance with an Enlarged Prostate.

-Being diagnosed with an enlarged prostate or a benign prostatic hyperplasia is not the same as being diagnosed with prostatic carcinoma or prostate cancer which may share many of the same symptoms of benign prostatic hyperplasia.
+Being diagnosed with an enlarged prostate or benign prostatic hyperplasia is not the same as being diagnosed with prostatic carcinoma or prostate cancer, which may share many of the same symptoms of benign prostatic hyperplasia.

 Why do life insurance companies care if I’ve been diagnosed with Benign Prostatic Hyperplasia?

-The main reason why a life insurance company is going to “care” if you have been diagnosed with benign prostatic hyperplasia is because they are going to want to be certain that the reason why you are suffering from an enlarged prostate is because you’re simply suffering from what many would consider a normal part of aging and not actually exhibiting early signs of prostate cancer!
+The main reason why a life insurance company is going to “care” if you have been diagnosed with benign prostatic hyperplasia is that they are going to want to be certain that the reason why you are suffering from an enlarged prostate is that you’re merely suffering from what many would consider a normal part of aging and not exhibiting early signs of prostate cancer!

 This is why…

-Prior to being approved for a traditional term or whole life insurance policy, most (if not all) of the best rated life insurance companies are going to want to ask you a series of medical questions about your enlarged prostate so that they can get a better idea about where or not it is something that they should be worried about.
+Before being approved for a traditional term or whole life insurance policy, most (if not all) of the best-rated life insurance companies are going to want to ask you a series of medical questions about your enlarged prostate so that they can get a better idea about where or not it is something that they should be worried about.